UNIDY2002/LoPT/README.md

 Users no longer have to press enter or push button to confirm a registration - a registration request will be automatically sent to server as soon as the user clicks a radio button.

-## Warning

-This script has never been in use!
-(In fact, I myself have never ever been able to reserve a single session!
-Under extreme anger, I decided to write and share this script.)

 ## Usage

 - First, install an userscript manager for your browser.
 Recommended are: